pangeo-forge/pangeo-forge-azure-bakery/README.md

 "a-connection-string" # Set this as FLOW_STORAGE_CONNECTION_STRING in `.env`
 ```

+### Destroying all Azure infrastructure

-To destroy the infrastructure, you can run:
+To destroy the infrastructure within Azure, you can run:

 ```bash
 $ make destroy # Destroys the Bakery